 A charismatic and troubled pop titan who battled his demons in the public eye to become Britain's defining solo male star of his generation.

-Robbie Williams's story is a grand, messy, and ultimately triumphant British saga.
-He erupted into fame as the cheeky youngest member of Take That, only to exit the group in a blaze of rebellion and self-destruction.
-His solo launch was viewed as a potential disaster, but against all odds, his 1997 album 'Life thru a Lens'—powered by the enduring anthem 'Angels'—catapulted him to unprecedented solo success.
-Williams became a master showman, his concerts filled with bravado, swing, and a palpable vulnerability.
+Robbie Williams's 1997 album 'Life thru a Lens'—powered by the anthem 'Angels'—catapulted him to unprecedented solo success after leaving Take That.
+He erupted into fame as the cheeky youngest member of the group, only to exit in a blaze of rebellion and self-destruction.
+His solo launch was viewed as a potential disaster, but against all odds, he became a master showman, his concerts filled with bravado, swing, and palpable vulnerability.
 His career became a public diary of addiction, recovery, ego, and introspection, selling millions while he wrestled with fame's price.
-His eventual reconciliation with Take That completed a epic narrative arc, cementing his status as a complex, beloved fixture of pop culture.
+His eventual reconciliation with Take That completed an epic narrative arc.

 1965–1980